Popular Stories

 Home Garden Gardening

-Proper fertilisation gives citrus trees essential nutrients for growth, development, and overall health.
-Well-nourished trees are better equipped to withstand environmental stressors, pests, and diseases.
+Proper fertilisation gives citrus trees the essential nutrients they need for growth, development, and overall health.
+Well-nourished trees are better equipped to withstand environmental stressors, pests such as aphids, and other diseases.

 When should I fertilise my citrus trees?